-The Placements Team is responsible for monitoring the attendance of students while they are on work placements, with additional support from the UKVI Compliance Team if required.
-The Placements Team issues and reviews a monthly request to employers regarding attendance.
+The Placement staff are responsible for monitoring the attendance of students while they are on work placements, with additional support from the Student Immigration and Compliance Team if required.
+The Placement staff issue and review a monthly request to employers regarding attendance.

-The Placements Team will escalate cases to the UKVI Compliance Team where a student has stopped engaging with their work placement, or attendance levels have dropped below expected levels.
+The Placement staff will escalate cases to the Student Immigration and Compliance Team where a student has stopped engaging with their work placement, or attendance levels have dropped below expected levels.